ElisabettaCarrara/elica-bootstrap/readme.txt

 == Changelog ==

 = 1.2 =
-Corrected issues with Header Image and Header Background Corrected placement of Search Pop-up Icon in menu
+Add footer logo upload (defaults to site logo if footer logo not set, and to text link (site name) when site logo and footer logo are not set)
+Collated all CSS into one file, improved footer styling

 = 1.1 =
 Add screenshot
+Corrected issues with Header Image and Header Background Corrected placement of Search Pop-up Icon in menu

 = 1.0.0 =
 Initial release